On the Acceleration of Deep Learning Model Parallelism with Staleness: Experiments

-\paragraph{Better generalization} Table \ref{test acc} shows the best top-1 test accuracy.
-The test performance of DSP is better than BP and FR.
-From Lemma \ref{grad diff} we know that the DSP gradient deviates from the BP gradient.
-This difference becomes small as the training proceeds, but could impose small noise and help find a better local minimum.
+Table \ref{test acc} and Tabel \ref{imagenet test acc} show the best top-1 test accuracy on the CIFAR and ImageNet dataset respectively.
+The test performance of DSP is better than BP and FR on the CIFAR dataset.
+From Lemma \ref{grad diff} we know that the DSP gradient deviates from the BP gradient due to the Layer-wise Staleness.
+This difference becomes small as the training proceeds but could impose small noise and help find a better local minimum on the comparatively less complex CIFAR classification problem.

+In comparison, on the ImageNet dataset, the Layer-wise Staleness can lead to performance degradation.
+By intuition, it is similar to asynchronous distributed training where the whole gradient is of the same staleness.
+But in DSP, the more fine-grained Layer-wise Staleness will impose different blocks with different staleness effects.
+Potential solutions could be using staleness-aware methods as proposed in asynchronous distributed training area, e.g. gradient compensation and staleness-aware learning rate, to alleviate the staleness effect.
+Another possible direction is to balance the staleness effect between all the blocks.
+Moreover, when compared with FR, DSP's test accuracy is slightly better.
+On ResNet18, the test accuracy of FR and DSP is very similar, but on ResNet50 there is a 0.44\% gain using DSP.
+Besides, on the more complicated ResNet50 architecture, the performance degradation resulting from the staleness effect is smaller than that on ResNet18.